 - Directs the attention of the mayor and the board of aldermen to ways in which the town government may take direct action affecting the appearance of the town and its environs

-- Makes recommendations upon any permit or other item referred to the commission by the board of aldermen, planning board, board of adjustment, or administrator
+- Makes recommendations upon any permit or other item referred to the commission by the Town Council, Planning Board, Board of Adjustment, or Administrator

 - Appoints subcommittees (consisting of commission members) or advisory groups (consisting of commission members, persons who are not non commission members or any combination thereof) to advise and assist the commission in carrying out its duties

-- Takes any other action authorized by this chapter or any other ordinance or resolution of the board of aldermen
+- Takes any other action authorized by this chapter or any other ordinance or resolution of the Town Council